vitaly-t/pg-promise/README.md

 resolve sequence is not to be tracked, i.e. to remain empty, and the method is to resolve with just an integer - total number of queries that have been resolved.

-Parameter `empty` has a significant impact on memory consumption when executing 1m or more queries at a time (within a single transaction).
+Parameter `empty` can have a significant impact on memory consumption, depending on how many requests are in the sequence and the size of data they resolve with, and it should be used whenever the individual results from the sequence are not needed.

 ## Queries and Parameters

 **NOTE:** Version 1.0.3 added `queryRaw(query, values)` to bypass any result verification and resolve